Working for Addictions Division at GMMH

 • Access to staff discounts across retail, leisure and travel

 • GMMH recognise that the people who work for us are our greatest asset and when they feel supported and happy in work this positivity reaches those very people we are here for – patients and service users.
 The Trust is committed to creating a more diverse and inclusive organisation and ensuring that we harness the talents of all our staff fully.
 The staff networks contribute to addressing and solving problems for all under-represented and disadvantaged groups and individuals within our organisation.
-The Addictions Division support membership and attendance within our staff networks, find out more by clicking on the images below:
+The Addictions Division support membership and attendance within our staff networks.

 Race Equality Staff Integrated Network Logo.
 Disability Network logo LGBT network